 Periods of unemployment

-Jobseeker’s Benefit, paid by the Department of Employment Affairs and Social Protection (DEASP), is liable to Income Tax apart from the:
+Jobseeker’s Benefit and Jobseekers Benefit (self-employed) are paid by the Department of Social Protection (DSP) .
+They are is liable to Income Tax (IT) apart from the:

 - first €13 per week